mutheu-eng/mutheu-eng/README.md

 ● 📉 Driven by an analytical mindset

 ●  I am actively engaged in mastering new technologies.
 Presently, I am delving into data build tool(dbt), a cutting-edge tool within the data tech industry

-You can reach me through my LinkedIn: https://www.linkedin.com/in/naomi-mutheu/